Đỗ Quốc Anh, Northwestern University, Chicago

 Cao Vũ Dân, Georgetown University, Washington DC

 Dan Cao is an Associate Professor at Georgetown University where he teaches macro economics and finance.
 He received his PhD in economics in June 2010 from MIT.
 His research focuses on the interaction between financial markets and the macro economy.

 Nguyễn Minh Hà, World Bank, Washington DC

 Ha Minh Nguyen is an Economist in the Macroeconomics and Growth Team of the Development Research Group.
 He joined the Bank in July 2009 as a Young Economist after earning a Ph.D. in economics from the University of Maryland, College Park.
 He also holds a M.A. and B.A. in economics from The University of Adelaide, Australia.
 His research interests include International Finance, Macroeconomics, Economic Growth, Development, and Computational Economics.

-Hinh T. Dinh is currently a Visiting Scholar at Indiana University's O'Neill School of Public and Environmental Affairs.
+Hinh T. Dinh is currently President of Economic Growth and Transformation, LLC in Great Falls, Virginia, and Senior Non-Resident Fellow, Policy Center for the New South in Rabat, Morocco.
 Previously he spent over 35 years at the World Bank Group which he joined through its Young Professionals Program.
 He was Lead Economist in the Office of the Senior Vice President and Chief Economist of the World Bank (2009-2014), the Africa Region (1998-2009), the Finance Complex (1991-1998), and the Middle East and North Africa Region (1978-1991.
 He received a B.A. with honors in economics, a B.S. with honors in mathematics from the State University of New York, an M.A. in economics, an M.S. in industrial engineering, and a Ph.D. in economics from the University of Pittsburgh (1978).
+He has authored and coauthored books published by the World Bank, Oxford University, and articles in professional journals covering public finance, international finance, industrialization, and economic development.
 His latest books include Light Manufacturing in Zambia (2012), Tales from the Development Frontier (2013), Light Manufacturing in Vietnam (2013), Jobs, Industrialization, and Globalization (2017), and Morocco: Accelerating Growth and Job Creation in a Dynamic and Integrated World (2020).

 Edmund Malesky, Duke University, Durham